near/NEPs/text/0000-near-shell.md

 …
 ```

-Using middleware, `near-shell` will check the current version against the key `LAST_SHELL_VERSION` of the settings file and run any necessary migrations.
+Using middleware, `near-shell` will check the current version against the key `lastShellVersion` (or `LAST_SHELL_VERSION`) of the settings file, then run any necessary migrations.

 ### Migrations